althonos/pyrodigal/docs/index.rst

    .. grid-item-card:: :fas:`memory` Memory-efficient

-      Benefit from conservative memory allocation for candidate node scoring, and a reworked data layout.
+      Benefit from conservative memory allocation and a reworked data layout for candidate nodes.

    .. grid-item-card:: :fas:`microchip` Faster computation

-      Use the full power of your CPU with *SIMD* instructions to filter out candidate genes prior to the scoring stage.
+      Use the full power of your CPU with :wiki:`SIMD` instructions to filter out candidate genes prior to the scoring stage.

    .. grid-item-card:: :fas:`check` Consistent results